-Email marketing is not the newest kid on the block, but it is still one of the most popular.
+An email marketing campaign is not the newest kid on the block, but it is still one of the most popular.
 This is not surprising.
 According to Statista, in 2017, there were 3.7 billion email users.
 The same source also predicts that this number will increase to 4.3 billion by 2022.

-This means that while email marketing is not as flashy as some of the newer marketing methods, it still offers an excellent way to get your message across to your prospects.
+This means that while email marketing campaigns are not as flashy as some of the newer marketing methods, it still offers an excellent way to get your message across to your prospects.
 That is, if it’s used correctly.

 How do you make sure that each campaign is optimized for the best results?
 You’ll learn more about that in the infographic below.
 The infographic will provide you with all relevant email marketing statistics and tell you what works and what doesn’t.